hamaluik/blog.hamaluik.ca/posts/2012-04-02-auto-detecting-certain-methods-in-java.md

 Although I still have reservations about using Java for publishing large projects (I find these inevitably become slow and clunky due to the JVM), Java is great from a programming standpoint.
 One thing I especially love about Java is the ability to do run-time "reflections" which allow you to hook into all the loaded classes at run time and do all kinds of crazy things.
 Combine this with custom Java annotations, and you get a very easy way to write a scriptable interface for a program for example.

-This is exactly what I needed / wanted for a project I'm currently working on&mdash;I want the user to be able to call certain internal java functions at will through a console or script.
+This is exactly what I needed / wanted for a project I'm currently working on—I want the user to be able to call certain internal java functions at will through a console or script.
 One way you might do this is to write an interface that takes all the functions you want the user to be able to access, keeps them in a mapped list, then when the user calls a function do a lookup an call the method a certain command is linked to.
 As it turns out, this is long, boring, and can be especially cumbersome when I want to add a new function: I would have to go back into that mapping for each function I add an add a call definition.
 What I want is just to mark each function as I write is as "scriptable" and let my program take care of the scripting business from there.
 If you don't get what I mean, here is an example function that will be auto-detected by my code, and will be callable by the user (**all** I would have to include is the following!):

 ```java
 @ScriptInfo(alias = "quit", args = {}, description = "exits the game")